Like this site:

 So, if you are walking and aiming for weight loss, then you do need to make sure you have got sufficient time available.
 Now, I don't want to discourage you from walking.
 Not at all.

 However, the potential benefits of walking, especially when it comes to weight loss efforts, are very often overstated.
 That's not because they don't exist at all.
 It just takes a lot of time out of your schedule.
-More time than most people have.
+More time than most of us have.

 Having said that, if running is not possible for you, then, by all means, walk.
 Walking is a great way to start running, as we discuss later.
 And, if you do have sufficient time available, it will work.